 - A few cowrie shells

 Of course, this list is very incomplete and you can expect even more from Cook Island.
 We even spotted a fascinating frogfish once.

 Have you dived Cook Island on the Gold Coast?
 How was it?
 Share your experience in the comments below!

 Where is Cook Island?

-Cook Island is located less than 100 km south of Brisbane, only 600 meters in front of Fingal Head and not far from where the Tweed River goes into the ocean.
+Cook Island is located less than 100 km south of Brisbane in Queensland (Australia), only 600 meters in front of Fingal Head and not far from where the Tweed River goes into the ocean.
+It’s an excellent scuba diving day trip from Brisbane.

 Did you like this post about Cook Island on the Gold Coast?
 Save it for later, add this to your Pinterest board: